Rahul0880/Crushing-machine/Home.md

  ## 1.Problem Definition
- ###  Need Statement
+ ###  Need Statement:
-Design a semi automatic plastic Cup crushing machine which is user and environmental friendly it should not exceed the volume of 5 cubic feet, you should be able to crush 2 cups for minute budget to build should not exceed rupees 6000 and  should work for 3 hours continuously
+ Crushing machine is specially designed to reduce large size of plastic cups into small particles and which can be further recycled.
+Design a semi automatic plastic Cup crushing machine which can be user and environmental friendly.
+It should not exceed the volume of 5 cubic feet, it should be able to crush 2 cups for minute.
+Budget should not exceed rupees 6000 and  should work for 3 hours continuously.

 #### 1.1 Questions and Answers
                 Table 1.1 Questions and Answers